-Warning!
 This unit contains mature content and may not be suitable for some students.
 Any student under the age of 16 who would like to enrol in this unit must first complete a Parental Consent Form.

 Develop your knowledge of human biology, and gain understanding of current scientific and social issues including DNA technology, genetic engineering and cloning.
 Designed for students who are new to biology, but applicable for all biology students.

-Subjects may require attendance
+- Subject may require attendance

 - 19 Feb 2024

-At the completion of this subject students will be able to:
+On successful completion of this unit, you will be able to:

 - Demonstrate an understanding and working knowledge of key biological terms